Historical Left: Crispi, Giolitti and dissolution

-After that short parenthesis, Crispi was re-nominated Prime Minister despite the critics for his involvement in the Banca Romana scandal.
-One of the first act of the government was the reduction of state expenses together with income, land, salt and treasury bill taxes to face the economic crisis.
+After that short parenthesis, Crispi was re-nominated prime minister despite the critics for his involvement in the Banca Romana scandal.
+One of the first acts of the government was the reduction of state expenses together with income, land, salt and treasury bill taxes to face the economic crisis.
 Despite the initial Left tendencies, Crispi got worried about the Italian Socialist Party and after the suppression of the labour movement of the Fasci Siciliani the executive changed the electoral law, permitting the vote only to the literate citizens, excluding 800,000 voters.
 At the same time, Crispi tried to re-obtain popular support prosecuting a colonialist policy in Africa, consolidating the acquisition of Somaliland and Eritrea and starting the First Abyssinian War in 1894.
 Despite the initial successes, the Italian campaign resulted disastrous, with ruinous defeats at Amba Alagi in 1895 and Adwa in 1896.
 The last confirmed the end of the Crispi's political rule, who resigned from office.
 The Crispi's resignation and the impairment of many members of the majority after the Banca Romana scandal, confirmed the end of the Left.
 The Left's remnants now constituted the Ministerial bloc inside the Parliament led by Giolitti, who finally realized the fusion between Right and Left in the Liberal Union in 1913.